 - Then, let some fresh solution flow directly into the drainage bag.
 This step removes air from the tubes.

 The final step is to hold the line to the drainage bag, open the transfer set and fill the belly with fresh dialysis solution from the hanging bag.

 You may not be able to do all the things you used to do.
 Adjustment to the effects of kidney failure can be difficult.
 You can have less energy.

-You may have to make changes in your work life or in your home, giving up some activities and responsibilities.
+You may have to change your work life or home, giving up some activities and responsibilities.

 Following your schedule of exchanges will require some adjustment.
-If you perform continuous ambulatory peritoneal dialysis during the day, you have some control over when you do the exchanges.
+If you perform continuous ambulatory peritoneal dialysis during the day, you have some control over when you do the deals.

-Maintaining the same schedule you maintained when your kidneys worked can be difficult now that your kidneys have failed.
+Maintaining the same schedule, you kept when your kidneys worked can be difficult now that your kidneys have failed.
 Accepting this new reality can be difficult for you and your family.